 Many women are diagnosed with adenomyosis in their 40s and 50s after having children, but due to advances in technology, women are now being diagnosed in their 20s, and even their teens.

-Sometimes adenomyosis is misdiagnosed as fibroids or other health problems due to the heavy bleeding and other symptoms similar to other diseases.
+Sometimes adenomyosis is misdiagnosed as fibroids or other health problems due to the heavy bleeding or symptoms similar to other diseases.
 This is why it’s so important to get a proper look at the uterus and find out exactly what’s going on.
-This is also why general practitioners and family physicians should not be managing your condition, nor prescribing you treatments, medications or investigations without a specialist’s recommendations.
+This is also why general practitioners and family physicians should not be managing adenomyosis, nor prescribing you treatments, medications or investigations without a specialist’s recommendations.

 The most definitive way of diagnosing adenomyosis is with a hysterectomy, as specialists are able to get a full view of the uterus.
 But because this is not practical, the next best way is a laparoscopy.